Header

 PROG REVIEWER

-First of all, you can find those typically joyful and breezy melodies Pat's band is known for ("Watercolors", "Lakes", "River Quay"), full of the leader's own crystalline solos and Lyle Mays' tuneful piano excursions.
-(The main difference with Pat's experiments in later decades is that he still sticks to the sound of the traditional jazz guitar, and that there's no trace of wordless vocals or latin-inspired soft jazz - thank heaven!)
+First of all, you'll recognise those typically joyful and breezy melodies Pat's band is known for ("Watercolors", "Lakes", "River Quay"); they are full of the leader's crystalline solos and Lyle Mays' tuneful piano excursions.
+(The main difference, here, with Pat's later experiments is that he sticks to the sound of the traditional jazz guitar, and there's no trace of wordless vocals or latin-inspired soft jazz - thank heaven!)

-Secondly, Pat's lyrical solo experiments, played with lots of arpeggios on harpguitar or acoustic guitar, and obviously inspired by folk music, are also present ("Icefire", "Legend of the Fountain").
+Secondly, Pat's lyrical solo experiments, played with lots of arpeggios on harpguitar and acoustic guitar, and obviously inspired by folk music, are also present ("Icefire", "Legend of the Fountain").

 As for Weber's own oeuvre, everything he does is worth hearing, but his most progressive album must be YELLOW FIELDS, which features Eberhard himself on bass, Charlie Mariano on soprano sax, Jon Christensen on drums and Rainer Brueninghaus on acoustic and electric pianos.
 (Brueninghaus uses mellotron, too - which gives some of YELLOW FIELDS' compositions a truly lush and gorgeously majestic feel.)